- Current Challenges of Electronic Health Records

 EHR systems have already come a long way in the industry.
 However, they can be improved for better patient care and information availability.

 Electronic Health Record (EHR) is an electronically stored collection of patient-related information.
-Progress in the proliferation of screening tests, medical imaging, and diagnostics have produced a plethora of data on patient health.
+Progress in the proliferation of screening tests, medical imaging, and diagnostics has produced a plethora of data on patient health.

 Electronic health record systems are a perfect solution for better patient care.
 These days as more patient data is getting digital and an increasing number of consumers are aspiring to have mobile access to health records, which points towards the technology impact on EHR.
 The EHR improvements have led to better patient outcomes in 2023, paving a great future of electronic health records.

-In this article we will talk about how to improve EHR system, the EHR implementation challenges over the years, and how technology is helping to overcome the issue for the year 2022.
+In this blog, we will talk about how to improve EHR system, the EHR implementation challenges over the years, and how technology on EHR can help streamline healthcare operations.

-With the facts and statistics stated above, it’s evident that EHRs are expected to improve even more in 2022 for both providers and patients.
+With the facts and statistics stated above, it’s evident that EHRs are expected to improve even more in 2023 for both providers and patients.
 But there are still some limitations that are being faced in the current situation.
 Let’s discuss the challenges of electronic health records next.

 Current Challenges of Electronic Health Records

-With the healthcare sector moving towards technology in a fast-paced movement, it also needs to be aware of the risks associated with it.
-History is a witness for incidences where these types of technologies became prone to hackers because of being exposed to the internet without any security mechanism.
+With the healthcare sector moving towards technology in a fast-pace, the industry also needs to be aware of the risks associated with it.
+History is a witness to incidents where these types of technologies became prone to hackers because of being exposed to the internet without any security mechanism.
 Despite all the potential benefits that it provides, physicians still have a hard time adopting EHRs.
 Let’s check out some of the challenges associated with EHR implementation in healthcare centers.

 The most prevalent issue in the current healthcare sector is physical burnout.
-According to research, an estimated 50-60% of physicians have experienced burnout that resulted in lower patient satisfaction, reduced patient safety, and higher malpractice claims.
+An estimated 50-60% of physicians have experienced burnout that resulted in lower patient satisfaction, reduced patient safety, and higher malpractice claims.

 EHRs contribute to the burnout of physicians because of their hard-to-understand user interface.
 There’s a significant amount of time required to feed the data in EHR systems.
 Due to this, physicians don’t get enough time to work on communication with patients.

-Interoperability is described as the capability of EHR softwares to provide data and information to other devices so that multiple users can make use of it.
+Interoperability is described as the capability of EHR software to provide data and information to other devices so that multiple users can make use of it.

 There are a number of issues standing in front of the complete adoption of interoperability in the healthcare sector –